deercoder/ubicomp16-GPSCollector/README.md

 * Trying to connect ngCordova with sqlite
 * Only use ngCordova to get current geolocation but cannot connect it to sqlite
 * Use localstorage instead
+* Read papers about EMD algorithm and design algorithm for generating heat map

 ## Progress   April,11